 We have a look forward to some of the best British sportives to ride in the coming year

-With the dark days of winter fading away as we head into spring, it’s good to have a few targets to continue working towards to make all the slogging away in the cold months worthwhile.
+When the days are short and dragging yourself out on the bike feels like a chore, it’s good to have a few targets to continue working towards to make all the slogging away in the cold months worthwhile.

-For those who won’t be putting that training into racing, non-competitive days out on the bike following a pre-set route can be a great way to see new places.
+For those who won’t be putting that training into racing, non-competitive days out on the bike following a pre-set route are a great way to see new places or discover new roads in familiar regions.

 Here we look at some of the best sportives from all corners of the UK, ordered chronologically.

-This is far from an exhaustive list, so you can let us know any of your favourites that we may have missed in the comments below.
+This is far from an exhaustive list of cycling events, so you can let us know any of your favourites that we may have missed in the comments below.

 The best British sportives